Thursday, 20 February 2020

 Are you getting adequate amount of good fats in your diet?

-Deficient intake of good fats can lead to weaker cell membrane, thus weaker & unhealthy cell and organ structures & functions
+Deficient intake of healthy fats can lead to weaker cell membrane, thus weaker & unhealthy cell and organ structures & functions

 B. Why...